Tiritibambix/GUIVCard/README.md

 ## Ports

 The application uses the following ports:
-- Backend API: 8191
+- Backend API: 8195
 - Frontend UI: 8190

-Access the application at http://your-server:8190
+Access the application at http://YOUR_SERVER_IP:8190

+## Authentication

+The application uses a simple authentication flow:
+1. Frontend authenticates with backend using Basic Auth
+2. Backend uses the same credentials to authenticate with the CardDAV server
+3. All credentials are configured in docker-compose.yml

-## Security
+## Security Notes

-- All API endpoints require authentication
-- Passwords are hashed using Werkzeug's secure hash algorithm
-- CORS is configured for secure cross-origin requests
-- All configuration is done through Docker environment variables
+- Never commit passwords or sensitive information to the repository
+- Use HTTPS in production
+- Keep your modified docker-compose.yml secure and never commit it
+- The backend acts as a secure proxy between the frontend and CardDAV server

 ## Development